Popular Mexican street fare is reinvented as a flavor-packed salad that’s quick to prepare and always a hit!

 When produce is that fresh, the flavor needs little enhancement.
 In fact, many here would consider it taboo to coat those sweet, golden kernels with anything that masked the flavor.

-One reader said she tops her corn with olive oil, shredded coconut, chopped cilantro and minced garlic before wrapping it in foil and grilling it.
+One reader said she tops her corn with olive oil, shredded coconut, chopped cilantro, and minced garlic before wrapping it in foil and grilling it.
 Quite a few mentioned ingredients like lime juice, cotija or feta cheese, and cilantro.

 The basic formula is as follows: a layer of spicy Mexican crema (similar to sour cream) is slathered on the roasted corn before it’s rolled in crumbled cotija cheese (which is much like feta).
 Chili powder, cilantro, and lime juice round out the flavors, and the coated corn is often served on a stick.

-Mexican street corn salad is versatile enough to complement to steak, chicken, seafood, or tacos.
+Mexican street corn salad is versatile enough to complement steak, chicken, seafood, or tacos.
 On a hot night, consider serving it as part of a cold salad medley.

 I have made this salad many times for family, friends, and neighbors and it consistently receives glowing reviews.
 The quick chili lime mayo dressing is creamy, tangy, and flavorful without being spicy.
-Those who would enjoy a hint of heat can add a minced jalapeño or Serrano pepper or a pinch or two of cayenne.
+Those who would enjoy a hint of heat could add a minced jalapeño or Serrano pepper or a pinch or two of cayenne.

-I’d love to know if you try this recipe.
+I’d love to know if you try this recipe!
 Leave a comment, rate it, and don’t forget to tag a photo @fountainavenuekitchen on Instagram and Facebook.
-Your feedback is always appreciated.
+Your feedback is always appreciated. 💛

 Mexican Street Corn Salad